 Let’s start with the basics of what makes a good footing.

-A good footing feels consistent throughout the ring while supporting the horse for the work being done while promoting soundness.
+A good footing supports the horse for the work being done and feels uniform throughout the ring.

-A poor footing, works against the horse, hindering performance while increasing the risk of injury and soundness issues.
+A poor footing, works against the horse, hindering performance while increasing the risk of injury and unnecessary wear-and-tear.

 Not all riding styles require the same footing characteristics but here we’ll focus on evaluating footing for dressage and jumping.